 Through working with OCA, I’ve come to understand that some of the treatments that have helped me are only available today because of their investment in research many years ago.
 I want to pay that gift forward and help change the odds for the next generation of girls and women.

+The drug I'm on now is a game changer in treatment.
+But we need more game changers.
 I love my life, hard as it is sometimes, and want it to go on for as long as possible.”